 - E10 Transfer of Custody: Needed for Exhibitions

 - E13 Attribute Assignment: Used for recording previously believed values

 - E33 Linguistic Object: Statements

-- E36 Visual Item: Used for images
+- E36 Visual Item: Used for images and image content

 - E39 Actor: Used when it is unclear if the actor is an individual or a group

 - E52 Time-Span: Collects the beginning and ending of time spans

 - E53 Place: Locations